thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 In Eclipse, for node_modules in **both** client and server, in Eclipse Project Explorer, right-click Properties
-Enable (check in box) attribute "derived".
+Enable (put check in box) attribute "derived".
 Apply and Close

 _____